 Most contractors also charge you a premium rate to complete other extra services like tree debris removal and removing obstacles around the tree like outdoor furniture and telephone lines.
 If you intend on doing these tasks, make it clear during the quote process.

-How to save 43% or more on tree removal
+5 Tips to save money on tree removal

 Just because tree removal is expensive doesn’t mean you can’t get amazing deals that’ll save you a load of cash.
 Here are some of the most effective tips from Ben “The Tree man” that have saved our readers nearly half the price!